Small Business Line of Credit: You’ve Made It

 The bank may also require the business to maintain a checking account at the bank with a minimum or ‘compensating’ balance of up to 10% of the loan, for additional collateral.
 These lines of credit are considered either secured or unsecured.

 Banks may require the loan to be backed by (secured) certain assets of the company.
-The business often pledges current assets including accounts receivable, equipment and inventory.
+The business often pledges current assets including accounts receivable (including outstanding invoices), equipment and inventory.
 Sometimes, such asset based lending includes property or fixed are pledged.
 Under a secured lending agreement, the bank has recourse against the pledged assets in the case of non-payment by the business.

 - Among the cheapest forms of borrowing